with Jeremy Westcott –

 Last time, we saw how important it is to know what we are expecting when Jesus returns.
 In light of that, we began looking at the Millennium, the thousand-year reign of Christ on the earth (or not).
 In this post I want to give you a little more understanding of the three main views people hold on this, and next time we can go on to look at what the church has believed over the centuries.

 Premillennialists teach that there will be a series of key events that occur before the millennial rule of Christ on earth.
 These events include the secret rapture of the church and a seven-year time of tribulation.
 They hold various opinions about when the rapture will occur, and these can be summed up as pre-tribulation, post-tribulation, or mid-tribulation.
 Whereas we have seen that the Great Tribulation has already occurred, and that Jesus said there would never be another one like it.
-We have also seen that the rapture is anything but secret – all the world will see it.
-One of the problems with the premillenialist position is that there is a tendency to interpret these things not in light of what the Bible says, but in light of history, current events, and the news on TV and in the papers.
-They contend that they hold to a literal interpretation of prophecy and scripture, whereas in fact they don’t really believe literally at all, but rather very symbolically of things to come.
+We have also seen that the rapture was not at all what we thought it was.
+One of the problems with the premillenialist position is that there is a tendency to interpret things not in light of what the Bible says, but in light of history, current events, and the news on TV and in the papers.
+They contend that they hold to a literal interpretation of prophecy and scripture, whereas in fact they are very selective in what they believe literally, and actually have a very symbolic interpretation of what they see as things to come.

 For them, the kingdom is future, and a literal 1000 years on earth with Christ.
 The book of Revelation is seen as also mostly future.